kimvanwilgen/hello-world/README.md

-# hello-world
-First repo to learn how the GitHub workflow works

 # Kim van Wilgen
 In my role as Head of software development at ANVA I’m responsible for all software development.
 I’m an innovator and think out-of-the-box.
 When working on new topics or technologies I get passionate about it and drive change.
 With that passion, I’m able to move people and coach them in the transition with attention, feedback and humor.
 I learn quickly and can oversee things from different perspectives.
 I have in-depth knowledge of the financial services industry and a good overview of modern technologies and architectures in IT.
 Coping with the political environment of senior management comes natural to me and I can be persuasive, also for people who are higher in hierarchy.
 I use this to get things done as I’m particularly result oriented.